Nastel/tnt4j-streams-zorka/README.md

 Some of required and optional dependencies may be not available in public Maven Repository (http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running `mvn install` command.
-For example see `lib\mvn-install.bat` how to do this.
+In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `package` goal.

 So what to download manually:
 * Zico-util